-Andrea is a member of the International Collective of Female Cinematographers (I.C.F.C.) and the Apertura Mexican Collective of Female Cinematographers.
+Andrea is a proud member of the International Collective of Female Cinematographers (I.C.F.C.) and the Apertura Mexican Collective of Female Cinematographers.
 Her films have been screened at numerous international film festivals, including the Vienna International Film Festival, Zurich International Film Festival, LA Film Festival, Guadalajara International Film Festival, Guanajuato International Film Festival, among others.

 With over 10 years of experience as a director of photography, her true interest lies in the art of telling stories.
 Cinematography is a professional journey she’s embarked on but it's also a personal one.
 Her intention is to understand what it means to be a human being; weaknesses, strengths and doubts, to portray it in her body of work.
-Andrea is based in Los Angeles and Mexico City.
+Andrea is based in between Los Angeles and Mexico City.

 CONTACT